user-ahsan/hand-font/docs/Agent tasks/frontend-tasks.md

 8. **Use TypeScript strictly** - no `any` types allowed
 9. **ALL WORK MUST BE DONE IN THE ROOT DIRECTORY** - this is a monorepo setup
 10. **MANDATORY: All components MUST use design.json specifications**
-10. **MANDATORY: All components MUST use design.json specifications**
+11. **MANDATORY: All components MUST follow the new directory structure** - ui/, magicui/, handfont/, layout/, forms/
+12. **MANDATORY: Use components.json for component installation** - no external libraries without approval
+13. **MANDATORY: Create components in EXACT directories** - no deviations from established structure

 ---